armory/documentation/_spinnaker_install_admin_guides/install-on-aws.md

 This document assumes the following:

-* You have an EKS cluster up and running, with the following:
+* You have a Kubernetes cluster up and running, with the following:
-  * Ability to access the Kubernetes API (either your user/role created the EKS cluster, or your user/role has been added to the `aws-auth` configmap in the EKS cluster (see official [AWS documentation](https://docs.aws.amazon.com/eks/latest/userguide/add-user-role.html) for more details).
+  * You can access the Kubernetes API.
+If using EKS, either your user/role created the EKS cluster or your user/role has been added to the `aws-auth` configmap in the EKS cluster.
+See the [AWS documentation](https://docs.aws.amazon.com/eks/latest/userguide/add-user-role.html) for more details.
-  * At least 2x EKS worker nodes, each with at least 2 vCPUs and 4 GiB of memory.
-This is the bare minimum to install and run Spinnaker (you can get away with less but may run into issues, and if you're deploying more intermittent test workloads you will likely need more).
+  * At least 2x worker nodes, each with at least 2 vCPUs and 4 GiB of memory.
+This is the bare minimum to install and run Spinnaker.
+If you're deploying more intermittent test workloads you will likely need more).
 * You have access to an S3 bucket or access to create an S3 bucket
-* You have access to an IAM role or user with access to the S3 bucket or access to create an IAM role or user with access to the S3 bucket.
+* You have access to an IAM role or user with access to the S3 bucket or can create an IAM role or user with access to the S3 bucket.

 This document is written with the following workflow in mind: